WELCOME TO WHITE HOUSE FARM MEDICAL CENTRE WEBSITE

 Contact us online

-We have a new method of contacting the practice for non-urgent queries.
+We have a new method of contacting the practice for non-urgent queries for our registered patients.

 This service is set up to request repeat prescriptions and deal with non-urgent medical queries/problems.
 You can ask about Fit notes, questions about a referral, and test results.